NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Quran 20:85](https://quran.com/20/85)

-> Allah responded, “We have indeed tested your people in your absence, and the Samaritan has led them astray .
+> Allah responded, “We have indeed tested your people in your absence, and the Samaritan has led them astray.

 The Samaritan people did not exist until at least a thousand years after the event where the Israelites were misled into worshipping the golden calf.